Nigel Winterburn: Coaching career

 On 14 July 2008, Winterburn joined Paul Ince's backroom staff at Blackburn Rovers as defensive coach.
-Following the dismissal of Ince in December 2008, Winterburn was deemed surplus to requirements at Ewood Park.
+Following Ince's dismissal in December 2008, Winterburn was deemed surplus to requirements at Ewood Park.
 New manager Sam Allardyce stated, "I spoke to Nigel Winterburn today to say that, from my point of view, in terms of specialist defensive coaching, I think I can look after that area myself now."

 Media career

-In 2013, Winterburn became a pundit for BT Sport for the start of their football coverage.
+In 2013, Winterburn became a pundit for BT Sport at the start of their football coverage.
 He regularly appears on the programme BT Sport Score.